Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 1. Select the task and, for **Action**, select **Build an image**.

-1. If your Dockerfile depends on an image that is present in an authenticated registry, for e.g., a private Docker registry or Azure Container Registry, then specify those properties in the **Container registry type** and the corresponding service connection.
+1. If your **Dockerfile** depends on an image that is present in an authenticated registry, for e.g., a private Docker registry or Azure Container Registry, then specify those properties in the **Container registry type** and the corresponding service connection.

 # [YAML](#tab/yaml)

 ::: moniker range="vsts"
-To run the docker command via a script, add the following snippet to `.vsts-ci.yml` file.
+To run the Docker command via a script, add the following snippet to `.vsts-ci.yml` file.
 ```yaml
 steps:
 - script: docker build -f <Dockerfile>